finalv2/cwp-decap-test/strategies/host-events-and-camps-to-bring-separated-siblings-together.md

 ## This strategy in action

-**Maryland** has Camp Connect, a sleepaway camp for siblings in foster care.
+**Maryland** hosts special events, like a petting zoo, for siblings and family members to come together.
+The state also has Camp Connect, a sleepaway camp for siblings in foster care.
 Department employees can sign up to work shifts at the camp and receive their normal salary during this time.

 **San Diego County, CA** has Camp Connect for siblings to have fun together.
 It also has other activities throughout the year like beach day and SeaWorld Day.
 All siblings qualify for Camp Connect.

-**Frederick County, MD** hosts events like a petting zoo for siblings to get together.
-Parents are invited, too!

 **Michigan** hosts fun events, such as taking families to the movies or trampoline park.
 They include siblings, even if those siblings are not in care.